dgroomes/tada/README.md

 General clean ups, TODOs and things I wish to implement for this project:

 * Upgrade to latest version of Dagger
-* Upgrade to latest version of the Android Gradle plugin
+* DONE Upgrade to latest version of the Android Gradle plugin
 * DONE Upgrade to latest version of Gradle
 * DONE Upgrade to latest version of Kotlin.
 (There's an overarching theme of "upgrade everything"!
 The Android development toolchain has tight coupling of the versions of these things.
 So, I have to